Decision Note: The Broadcom Bill Just Landed. Now What?

 - Optimize First: Before you leave, see if you can shrink your footprint.

 If you’re staring at a renewal and don’t know if the math works, send me the numbers.
-I’ll tell you if you should stay or go—without the sales pitch.
+I’ll tell you if you should stay or go.
+No sales pitch.